Mastering .NET Development: Key Pros and Cons

 Lastly, .NET applications can sometimes be a bit heavy on memory compared to those built with other frameworks, which might be a matter if software engineers are going to work on something resource-sensitive.

-Ideal Scenarios for Using .NET
+Ideal Use Cases for .NET Developers

 Being a truly universal platform, it’s no wonder that .NET can shine in numerous development scenarios.
 Below are some of the best situations to use it: